We are not currently running this course.

 - Adaptations and translated scripts are not eligible.

-- All applications must be complete and received on or before the day of the deadline to be eligible for consideration.
+- All applications must be complete and received on or before the day of the deadline to be eligible for consideration (note that the call will close before the deadline when we reach 200 applications).

 - Incomplete applications will not be considered.